An IT consulting company platform intent on organizing customer technical assets, credentials, and solutions into a web-accessible knowledgebase.

-To maintain integrity in this relationship, the company invested in several initiatives aimed at improving transparency and collaboration.
+To build customer relationships around integrity and trust, the company invested in several initiatives aimed at improving service recall, transparency, and collaboration between consultants.

 Time Entry